I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_switch_forwarding_detail_net_buffer_list_info.md

 If an extensible switch extension requires more trusted space in order to inspect the packet data, it must follow these steps:

-The extension must duplicate the packet's <a href="netvista.net_buffer_list">NET_BUFFER_LIST</a> structure by allocating  a <b>NET_BUFFER_LIST</b> and <a href="netvista.net_buffer">NET_BUFFER</a> structure.
-The extension then calls <a href="netvista.ndiscopyfromnetbuffertonetbuffer">NdisCopyFromNetBufferToNetBuffer</a> to duplicate the packet's <b>NET_BUFFER</b> structure.
+The extension must duplicate the packet's <a href="..\ndis\ns-ndis-_net_buffer_list.md">NET_BUFFER_LIST</a> structure by allocating  a <b>NET_BUFFER_LIST</b> and <a href="..\ndis\ns-ndis-_net_buffer.md">NET_BUFFER</a> structure.
+The extension then calls <a href="..\ndis\nf-ndis-ndiscopyfromnetbuffertonetbuffer.md">NdisCopyFromNetBufferToNetBuffer</a> to duplicate the packet's <b>NET_BUFFER</b> structure.
 If this function completes successfully, the packet's data is copied to trusted memory.

-The extension must call <a href="netvista.CopyNetBufferListInfo">CopyNetBufferListInfo</a> to copy the packet's OOB data to the duplicated packet.
+The extension must call <a href="https://msdn.microsoft.com/5CC345FA-C3EF-4122-8E9C-6EA27B20DD5A">CopyNetBufferListInfo</a> to copy the packet's OOB data to the duplicated packet.

 After the original packet has been duplicated, the extension must obtain the <b>NDIS_SWITCH_FORWARDING_DETAIL_NET_BUFFER_LIST_INFO</b> union in the duplicated packet by using the <a href="https://msdn.microsoft.com/library/windows/hardware/hh598259">NET_BUFFER_LIST_SWITCH_FORWARDING_DETAIL</a> macro.
 The extension must set the <b>IsPacketDataSafe</b> member to <b>TRUE</b>.

-For more information on how to duplicate packets in the extensible switch interface, see <a href="netvista.originating_packet_traffic">Originating Packet Traffic</a>.
+For more information on how to duplicate packets in the extensible switch interface, see <a href="https://msdn.microsoft.com/613C7E82-387D-47AE-A699-A799087D3C1D">Originating Packet Traffic</a>.

 ## -requirements